 Blue Jays have learned to dangle briefly too.
-They only tend to haunt suet feeders in the spring when they have little ones to feed.
+The jays in my yard only tend to haunt suet feeders in the spring when they have little ones to feed.
 Other birds like Gray Catbirds and Eastern Bluebirds will sometimes adopt a strategy of sitting underneath the feeder to pick up suet other clinging birds drop while eating.

 It took me a little while to warm up to these feeders but I do like them very much now.
 This feeder is admittedly more expensive than the typical cage suet feeder.
 If cage style feeders are working for you, then you may have no reason to switch.

 But I like that this one is easy to fill.
-And they are already set up to be fairly starling proof so I don’t have to mess with starling proofing the feeder with plastic like I do with the cage feeders.
+And they are already set up to be fairly resistant to starlings so I don’t have to mess with starling proofing the feeder with plastic like I do with regular cage suet feeders.
 You could also argue that they are more attractive than the traditional metal cage suet feeder.

-They are heavier too, so a squirrel is unlikely to be able to pick the whole thing up or move it to get into it (as I’ve seen larger squirrels do with cage feeders), although I suspect that given time, they could figure out how to lift the roof.
-(A baffle is always a good idea for almost any feeder and when hung in the right spot can keep squirrels off suet.)
+They are heavier too, so a squirrel is unlikely to be able to pick the whole thing up or move it to get into it (as I’ve seen larger squirrels do with cage feeders), although I suspect that given time, squirrels might figure out how to lift the roof.
+(A baffle is a necessity with almost any feeder; when hung in the right spot can keep squirrels off suet.)

 I also like that the roof protects suet inside from rain and snow.
 I lose less to mold in warm rainy weather.
 Because the suet is hidden inside this feeder, you do need to go out and take a peek underneath every now and then to check if it needs to be refilled.
 (With traditional cage feeders, you can typically see if they are empty from a distance.)
 But otherwise, they are very low-maintenance and easy to use.